percona/percona-server-mongodb-operator/source/sharding.rst

 processes of your replica set.

-1. Run percona-client and connect its console output to your terminal (running it may require some time to deploy the correspondent Pod):
+1. Run percona-client and connect its console output to your terminal (running it may require some time to deploy the corresponding Pod):

    .. code:: bash